American Express vs. Newtek Bank

 The Bottom Line

-Choose American Express if you want Zelle for quick transfers.
+Choose American Express if you're an Android user, or you want Zelle for quick transfers.
 Choose Newtek Bank if getting the best rate matters most, or BBB rating matters to you.

 |---|---|---|